Brian Blandford

 Leaders Who Shaped His Career

-He highlights Shane Noe, a peer who brought a traditional HR and TA perspective, helping Brian deepen his understanding of the broader TA function.
+• Phil Yob — Provided a traditional HR lens to TA, helping deepen his understanding of the broader talent function.

 Advice for Talent Leaders Heading Into 2026